 To ensure the operation is fail-safe, it is recommended to handle any potential exceptions within your application, as explained in Handling Failures.

-The following example first fetches the CacheItem, creates a tag list with the new tags, and then reinserts the CacheItem in the cache along with the modified tag list.
-Hence, overrides the value of existing tags.
+Updating Tags through CacheItem requires the item to be first fetched, its Tags to be modified, and then re-inserted into the cache using the Insert method.
+The following example first fetches the CacheItem, creates a Tag list with the new Tags, and then reinserts the CacheItem in the cache along with the modified Tag list.
+Hence, it overrides the value of existing Tags.

-// A VIP Customer has logged into an e-commerce website from a different region, i.e., West Coast.
+// A VIP Customer has logged into an e-commerce website from a different region, i.e., West Coast

-// This customer will be added to the cache according to the category tags
+// This customer will be added to the cache according to the category Tags

 Tag[] tags = new Tag[2];